Duke Cunningham

-Randall Harold "Duke" Cunningham (born December 8, 1941) is a former American politician, decorated Vietnam War veteran, fighter ace, and ex-felon.
-Cunningham served as a Republican member of the U.S. House of Representatives from California's 50th district from 1991 to 2005, and subsequently served eight years in prison for accepting at least $2.4 million in bribes from defense contractors.
-He resigned from Congress in 2005 after having pled guilty to bribery, fraud, and tax evasion in a widely publicized trial.
+Randall Harold "Duke" Cunningham (December 8, 1941 – August 27, 2025) was an American politician, Vietnam War veteran and fighter ace.
+A member of the Republican Party, Cunningham represented three California districts in the United States House of Representatives from 1991 to 2005, and later served prison time for accepting bribes from defense contractors.

-Prior to his political career, Cunningham was an officer and pilot in the U.S. Navy for 20 years.
-Following the Vietnam War, during which he became the U.S. Navy's only pilot ace of that war, Cunningham became an instructor at the U.S. Navy's Fighter Weapons School, better known as TOPGUN, and commanding officer of Fighter Squadron 126 (VF-126), a shore-based adversary squadron at NAS Miramar, California.
+Prior to his political career, Cunningham was an officer and pilot in the United States Navy for 20 years.
+Following the Vietnam War, during which he became one of just two Navy aviators to be confirmed as aces, Cunningham became an instructor at the Navy's Fighter Weapons School (better known as TOPGUN) and commanding officer of Fighter Squadron 126 (VF-126), a shore-based adversary squadron at NAS Miramar, California.

+In 1990, Cunningham ran for the U.S. House of Representatives, defeating Democratic incumbent Jim Bates.
+He served in the House from 1991 to 2005, as the representative for California's 44th, 50th, and 51st congressional districts.
 Cunningham resigned from the House on November 28, 2005, after pleading guilty to accepting at least $2.4 million in bribes and under-reporting his taxable income for 2004.
-He pleaded guilty to federal charges of tax evasion, and conspiracy to commit bribery, mail fraud, and wire fraud.
 He was sentenced to eight years and four months in prison and was ordered to pay $1.8 million in restitution.

-On June 4, 2013, Cunningham completed his prison sentence; he now lives in Arkansas.
-On January 20, 2021, Cunningham was granted a conditional pardon by President Donald Trump.
+On June 4, 2013, Cunningham completed his prison sentence.
+He was granted a conditional pardon by President Donald Trump in 2021.

-Early life
+Early life and education

-Cunningham was born in Los Angeles, California, to Randall and Lela Cunningham on December 8, 1941, one day after the attack on Pearl Harbor.
-His father was a truck driver for Union Oil at the time.
+Cunningham was born in Los Angeles to Randall and Lela Cunningham on December 8, 1941, one day after the attack on Pearl Harbor.
 Around 1945, the family moved to Fresno, where Cunningham's father purchased a gas station.
-In 1953 they moved to rural Shelbina, Missouri, where his parents purchased and managed the five-and-dime Cunningham Variety Store.
+In 1953, they moved to rural Shelbina, Missouri, where his parents purchased and managed the five-and-dime Cunningham Variety Store.